 Age Appropriate Screening Colonoscopy

-The percentage of patients greater than 85 years of age who received a screening colonoscopy from January 1 to December 31.
+The percentage of screening colonoscopies performed in patients greater than or equal to 86 years of age from January 1 to December 31.